 With this information, it becomes easy to predict monthly revenue minimums based on the number of subscribers and types of subscriptions they have.
 This creates a baseline value, and a cash cushion, with many benefits, such as:

 With accurate forecasting, you know where your business starts each month in terms of expected revenue.
-What’s more, with recurring revenue, you’ll never start a month with $0.00 again.
+What’s more, with a recurring revenue model, you’ll never start a month with $0.00 again.
 Use this information to reduce risk when making big decisions surrounding churn prevention and taking on new business, and experience fewer surprises.

 Knowing where you start each month and where you can expect to end up means you won’t be completely blindsided by an unexpected change in business.
 Use these prediction tools to make business decisions a year in advance.
 If things change, you’ll have plenty of warning, and can make necessary adjustments, thanks to your subscription model.